 Placement SAE

 In a placement SAE, the student performs the tasks determined by the employer, which are necessary for the operation of the business.
 The employer, under the guidance of the agricultural education teacher, will evaluate the student.
 The placement SAE must provide opportunity for the development and advancement of knowledge, skills, and abilities aligned to the AFNR Technical Standards and Career Ready Practices.
 Documentation of the SAE’s Quality Indicators may be maintained by the student using the Agricultural Experience Tracker (AET) or Virginia SAE Record Book.
-The AET, SAE Record Book, and the SAE for All website contain the forms required for all Immersion SAEs.
+The AET, SAE Record Book, and the SAE for All website contain the forms required for all Immersion SAEs, documenting the following:

 Supervised Agricultural Experience (SAE) Agreement and Supervised Agricultural Experience (SAE) Training Plan